TBtech18/WeatherWise/README.md

 # WeatherWise
- This is the weather app.
- Certainly!
-Below is a sample README file for your weather application:

 ---

-# WeatherWise

 WeatherWise is a simple web application that allows users to check the current weather conditions of any location worldwide.